 When we allow things within us (e.g. our titles, identities, activities, pride) to die, we open up space for new possibilities.
 We hold on tight to these things as they define who we are in many ways.
 But what if we could come to the innovation table without them?

 At Seeds, we believe that we must first get ourselves, collectively, in the right place before we'll see great solutions and possibilities emerge.
 If we can enter the innovation space with humility, stewardship, and curiosity amongst others, we simultaneously prepare ourselves for something great to happen.
 So, first, you must die.

 Jacob has been at Seeds since its inception.
 He sets the vision for the team, including finding new avenues to support organizations with innovation.
 Jacob is also an adjunct professor of Design Thinking at Crummer Graduate School of Business.

 As the Founder of Seeds Global Innovation Lab, Rob foresaw the vision of leveraging the world of Social Innovation & Entrepreneurship within faith-based organizations.
 Rob is passionate about equipping faith-based organizations for the unknown future.

 Rachel Wilcox (aka Chiki) comes to us with many years of NGO experience.
-Chiki provides support to our team that makes us all more productive.
+Chiki provides support to our team that makes us all more productive and effective.
 Her drive for seeing our team succeed has initiated a new chapter in Seeds.
-This needs another sentence to be complete and to fill up the space allotted.

 Aaron is powerhouse of knowledge and application.
 With over 15 years living in Asia, he combines his cross-cultural knowledge with a background in organizational leadership to help organizations think critically about how to solve challenges and how to apply solutions in a culturally-friendly way.